Fiat monetary system

-A Central Bank has the monopoly over the creation of fiat units either in physical form (notes & coins) or
+A Central Bank has the monopoly over the creation of fiat units, both in physical form (notes & coins) and

 in digital form (commercial banks reserves at the Central Bank).

-Central Banks view monetary stability as a constant consumer's price inflation and a non-volatile exchange rate against the main other fiat currencies.
+Central Banks view monetary stability as a constant "consumer price" inflation and as a non-volatile exchange rate against the main other fiat currencies.

-In order to pursue it, the Central Bank continuously expropriate value from holders of fiat balances, which destroys the ability for money to store value in long-term.
+In order to pursue it, the Central Bank continuously expropriates value from fiat balances, which destroys the ability for money to store value in long-term.

 In reality, monetary inflation "intoxicates" the economy "enslaving" people:

--Store of Value distortion: stored value in fiat money is redistributed to the Central Bank, so the easiest way for people to accumulate value, i.e. saving money, disappears.
+-The Store of Value function is distorted by redistributing value saved in fiat money to the Central Bank.
+This way, the easiest way for people to accumulate value disappears.

--Medium of Exchange distortion: exchange rates between goods and money (aka prices) don't adapt instantly nor uniformly to the new amount of units.
+-The Medium of Exchange function is distorted because exchange rates between goods and money (aka prices) don't adapt instantly nor uniformly to the new amount of fiat units.

 Goods' providers have an inertia to continue offering their services at the same prices, ignoring that monetary units are more abundant than expected; so they end up obtaining less value for their labour.
 This mechanism is often referred as Cantillon effect.

--Unit of Account distortion: each fiat unit constitutes a smaller portion of the monetary system.
+-The Unit of Account function is distorted because the monetary cake is splitted up in more pieces, so each fiat unit constitutes a smaller portion of the monetary system.
 It is an accounting trick that benefits borrowers and harms lenders.

 It tends to temporarily increase the profit of businesses whose capital is intensive on labour at the expense of harming workers with already established contracts because fiat obligations are partially "forgiven".

-Nevertheless, despite all those advertised mandates, whenever states accumulate big deficits, Central Banks' first priority becomes to patch them up with new printed units.
+Nevertheless, despite all those advertised mandates, whenever states accumulate big deficits, Central Banks' first priority becomes to cover those deficits with new printed fiat units.

 When circumstances are "convencional", monetary policy implementation follow the next process:

 1st.
-Announcement of interest rate policy: the Central Bank makes public its target figure for the interest rate that commercial banks charge each other overnight when lending reserve balances (Federal funds rate, LIBOR, etc.).
-Market participants will tend to led rates to that figure anticipating the Central Bank move; if not, the Central Bank can always step in through open market operations.
+Announcement of interest rate policy: the Central Bank makes public its target figure for the interest rate that commercial banks charge each other overnight for lending reserves (Federal funds rate, LIBOR, etc.).
+Other market participants will tend to led rates to that figure anticipating the Central Bank move; if not, the Central Bank can always step in through open market operations.

 2nd.
 Open market operations: the Central Bank prints units to purchase government securities in the Money Market (the market for short-term government debt), which influences overnight interest rate.
-There are outright transactions and repo transactions.
+Purchases are done through outright transactions and repo transactions.

 3rd.
 Standing facilities or Discount window: the Central Bank establishes a lending facility just in case any bank finds difficulties borrowing.
-The rate charged is usually the interest rate announced plus a small premium.
+It is usually charged the interest rate announced plus a small premium.

 Quantitative Easing is the purchasing of long-maturity government securities.

-Credit Easing is called the purchasing of private sector securities.
+Credit Easing consists in the purchasing of private sector securities.

-The interest that the CB earns through its assets is remitted to the government.
+The interest that the Central Bank's assets generate, is remitted to the government.

-The economy tends to adapt and to restructure in order to capture the new stream of money provided by the Central Bank.
+The economy tends to adapt and to restructure itself in order to capture the new stream of money originated at the Central Bank.